Charlwood Lawton: Works

 These were republished in the Somers Tracts.
 Letters addressed by Lawton to White Kennett are in the Lansdowne MS. 990, ff.
 15, 83.

 Lawton planned to publish memoirs, and was said to have left papers relating to the affairs of his time.
 One such document, dealing with the life of Penn for a short period after Lawton knew him, was printed in 1834, in vol. iii. of the Memoirs of the Historical Society of Pennsylvania.

 In literature

 Lawton is referenced in Waverley, in the company of the other writers James Drake and Nicholas Amhurst.

 Family

 Lawton married Margaret, fourth daughter of William Lawton and Hester, who was the second daughter of Sir Edward Longueville, 1st Baronet.
-He left a son Henry.
+He left a son Henry (baptised 6 September 1690 Egham, St John, Surrey).